AshokReddyN/BhaktiVani_App/GITHUB_ACTIONS_GUIDE.md

 **Automatic:** Push to `main` branch or create a pull request

-**Manual:** Go to GitHub → Actions → "Build Android Debug APK" → Run workflow
+**Manual:** Go to GitHub → Actions → "Build Android Release APK" → Run workflow

 ## Download the APK